Skip to content

 Physical product, gates, long-cycle NPD §2 Hardware / NPD

-UX strategy, design process, JTBD vs personas §3 UI / UX
+UX strategy, design methods, Design Thinking, UCD/HCD, Service Design, Double Diamond, JTBD vs personas §3 UI / UX

 Metrics, prioritization scores, roadmaps §4 Data, prioritization, roadmaps

-ML viability, responsible AI, LLM security, regulation §5 AI / ML
+ML viability, responsible AI, LLM security, regulation, regulated medtech/SaMD §5 AI / ML

 Product idea framing, defensibility, what to optimize for first §6 Ideation & strategy vocabulary